 - Cover with grated cheese.

-Note – When I lived in South Africa I used a brand of creamed sweetcorn manufactured by Koo.
-Amazon stocks this brand, so I’ve added a link under Equipment below.
+Note – When I lived in South Africa I used a brand of creamed sweetcorn manufactured by Koo and is available on Amazon.

 - Place onto a baking tray lined with tin-foil.
 I like to line my baking tray with tin foil so that I don’t have to worry about getting the burned-on cheese off it afterwards.